geomatics-io/ObjectListView/docs/recipes.rst

     this.objectListView1.EmptyListMsg = "This database has no rows";
     this.objectListView1.EmptyListMsgFont = new Font("Tahoma", 24);

-The empty msg list is actually implemented as an overlay.
+The empty message list is actually implemented as an overlay.
 You can access that overlay though the `EmptyListMsgOverlay` property.
 By default, this is a `TextOverlay` that you can customise to your hearts content::